anjalimaguluri/assignment2-Maguluri/README.md

 ### Pithy Quotes

-< "I’m not running away from hard work, I’m too lazy to run". > *Kate
+> "I’m not running away from hard work, I’m too lazy to run."  *Kate*

-< "My wallet is like an onion, opening it makes me cry". >  *Kate
+> "My wallet is like an onion, opening it makes me cry."  *Kate*